horsefacts/lib-uuid/README.md

 bytes16(0x07ad2cedd8134b1496795389d38f7a5e)
 ```

-This is exactly half a storage slot, leaving plenty of room to pack it with other data.
+This is exactly half a storage slot, leaving plenty of room to pack it with other data, like a `uint128`.

 ## Functions
-- `parse(string memory uuid) returns (bytes16)`: Parse a 36-character dash separated UUID string to a `bytes16`.
-Reverts if the string is not exactly 36 characters, separators are malformed, or contains any non-separator characters other than [0-9a-f].
+- `parse(string memory uuid) returns (bytes16)`:
+    - Parse a 36-character dash separated UUID string to a `bytes16`.
+Reverts if the string is not exactly 36 characters.
+Reverts if separators are malformed.
+Reverts if the string contains any non-separator characters other than `[0-9a-f]`.
-- `toString(bytes16 uuid) returns (string memory)`: Format a `bytes16` UUID as a hyphen separated string.
+- `toString(bytes16 uuid) returns (string memory)`:
+    - Format a `bytes16` UUID as a hyphen separated string.